We Do Digital Reader Boards

-To uncover some of the why’s and how’s behind selecting the most appropriate digital signage for a project, we checked in with ID Signsystems’ President, Paul Dudley.
+To uncover the why’s and how’s behind selecting the most appropriate digital signage for a project, we checked in with ID Signsystems’ President, Paul Dudley.

 What are the primary concerns or considerations when selecting a digital sign?

-Cost is always a leading concern and the size of sign that can be created for the client’s particular budget.
-When we work with a client who is considering a digital application, we discuss its use in terms of making a significant and long-term impact.
+Visibility and cost are always leading concerns.
+We focus on the size of sign that can be created within the client’s budget in conjunction with site and viewer conditions.
+When we work with a client who is considering a digital reader board application, we discuss its role in terms of the screen’s role… will it be carrying static or video images, and does the message being conveyed need to have a long-term impact?
 We emphasize that upgrading to or creating a new digital element is an investment and, when done correctly, will enhance their brand and usher in new business.